Who is my insurance company?

 How will I know what my mental health benefits are and whether my claims to GM Southwest will be paid?

 A referral to a provider from the Counseling Center does not guarantee that the private services you receive will be covered by your plan or that a claim for those services will be paid.
-You are responsible for reading your plan carefully and negotiating directly with your provider and with GM Southwest about your coverage and claims for private services.
+You are responsible for reading your plan carefully and negotiating directly with your provider and with UnitedHealthCare about your coverage and claims for private services.

 What if I want to see someone who does not accept our insurance?